Trending News

 A Film Daily review can take many forms, but there’s one rule you should stick to every time – keep it entertaining.

-Once you’ve opened with the intro, you might choose to focus on one aspect of a show (like our review of the best visual gags in The Good Place), a rundown of the best bits (like our overview of the “Carrie: The Musical” episode of Riverdale), or you might just go into the depths of all the reasons a TV show or film is a massive steaming pile of crap (a la our review of John Krasinski’s A Quiet Place).
+Once you’ve opened with the intro, you might choose to focus on one aspect of a show (like our review of the best visual gags in a long-running comedy), a rundown of the best bits (like our overview of a musical episode of a teen drama), or you might just go into the depths of all the reasons a TV show or film is a massive steaming pile of crap.
 Whatever format you choose to go with, we want it to be funny, thought-provoking, and entertaining to read.

 The conclusion: Wrap it up